 More details can be found here: https://www.law.ox.ac.uk/content/book-symposium-david-brinks-fair-opportunity-responsibility-and-excuse.
 A very limited number of attendee places are available.
-Those interested in attending should express their interest by 1st March to email@example.com.
+Those interested in attending should express their interest to firstname.lastname@example.org by 1 March.
 Upon notification of acceptance you will be sent a full draft manuscript of the book which you should read in advance of the symposium.

 Careers Service | Careers Conference for Researchers | Wednesday 20th March, 09.30 - 17.00 | Manor Road Building